c-chaitanya/language-identification/README.md

 ### Future work

 * As `K` value changes, number of languages returned by the model increases.
 Formating the return value in API needs to be done accordingly.
-Additionally the language iso code returned by the model could be converted to human understandable format by using additional libraries like `pycountry`
+Additionally the language iso code returned by the model could be converted to human understandable format by using additional python libraries like `pycountry`

 ### License

-`anguage-identification` is a public domain work, dedicated using [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+`language-identification` is a public domain work, dedicated using [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 Feel free to do whatever you want with it.